Reading Time: 14 minutes

 ESB architecture

 Adding new systems became a breeze while not having to touch existing code.
-This made top of mind.
+This made reuse top of mind.
 Developers were no longer stuck looking at brittle code.
 The possibilities were endless.

 ESB + vendor service